BrightChamps Logo

 Step 1: On a number line, the larger numbers are placed to the right and the smaller numbers are positioned to the left.

-Step 2: On the number line, negative numbers are always on the left side of the zero.
+Step 2: Negative numbers are always to the left of zero on the number line.
 The negative numbers closer to zero are considered greater.
 For example, -3 is greater than -13 because -3 is closer to the origin point than -13.

 Take a look at the given image to understand the comparison of real numbers on a number line.